I love IKEA.

 Photorealistic rendering doesn’t only make sense for large companies with thousands of products.
 It also is extremely worthwhile for those with one product.

 When a design goes through multiple iterations, quickly updating the product images helps colleagues, partners, clients, Kickstarter backers, investors or consumers better visualize the end result – even if they have little understanding of CAD.

 Marketing needs don’t have to be delayed by the cost or time needed to make a new prototype each time there is a design change.
 Different colors, materials or added features can quickly be incorporated into a new image.

-Onshape offers quick and easy access to multiple photorealistic rendering tools in the Onshape App Store.
-Directly integrated into Onshape, and is available to Professional and Enterprise users.
+Onshape now offers quick and easy access to photorealistic rendering tools in the platform itself.
+Render Studio Beta is directly integrated into Onshape, and is available to Professional and Enterprise users.